acenet-arc/paraview-introduction/_episodes/06-work-with-data-introduction.md

 As the render type *Volume* suggests, this is a full volumetric render of 3D data.
-DICOM, incidentally, stands for *Digital Imaging and Communications in Medicine*, and is a standard for storing and tranmitting medical images.
+DICOM, incidentally, stands for *Digital Imaging and Communications in Medicine*, and is a standard for storing and transmitting medical images.
 More can be found on DICOM at the
 <a href="https://www.dicomlibrary.com/">DICOM Library</a>.
 For now though,
 we'll treat the *DICOMImage* field in Paraview as a measure of object density.